Skip to main content

 1932 | Under the leadership of the Sarnia Public Library's Dorothy Carlisle, Ontario's first county library association forms in Lambton County.
 Its initial membership comprises seven town and village libraries but later expands to eighteen.
 Based on successful models in England and parts of the United States, county library associations do not operate on the “California model” but instead as collectives that rotate shared collections among independent member libraries.

-1933 | F.C.
-Jennings, the provincial Inspector of Public Libraries, writes favourably of the county library association model in his annual report.
-Although Ontario's Public Libraries Act does not yet allow county public libraries to form (nor does it recognize any form of county library service), Jennings approves $300 annual grants for any county associations that form in Ontario.
+Photo of library bookmobile cart, ca. 1935.1933 | F.C.
+Jennings, the new the provincial Inspector of Public Libraries, writes favourably in his annual report of the county library association model.
+Although Ontario's Public Libraries Act does not yet allow county public libraries to form (nor does it recognize any form of county library service), Jennings authorizes annual grants for any county associations that form in Ontario.

 1934 | The Middlesex County Library Association forms and holds its first meeting in December.
 It comprises fifteen member libraries.

-1935 | The Lambton County Library Association launches its “traveling library” -- a special trailer attached to the back of a motor car.
+1935 | The Lambton County Library Association launches its “traveling library”, a special trailer attached to the back of a motor car.
 This becomes the earliest known traveling library in Ontario not pulled by horses.
-Her work with county libraries now well-known outside Ontario, in 1936 Dorothy Carlisle will be invited to serve on committees of the American Library Association, headquartered in Washington, DC.

-1936 | At a February meeting of the Thamesford Public Library's board, librarian R.E.
+At a February meeting of the Thamesford Public Library's board, librarian R.E.
 Crouch of the London Public Library delivers a paper titled “County Library Associations and How One Worked in Middlesex County”.
-In April, as part of its annual conference, the Ontario Library Association advocates for legislative changes that recognize the needs of county library associations.
-By late spring, the Elgin County Library Association forms.
+In April, the Ontario Library Association advocates for legislative changes that recognize the needs of county library associations.
+The Elgin County Library Association forms by late spring.

 From September through November, and with further encouragement from London's R.E.
-Crouch, library representatives from across Oxford meet and consider forming a county library association.
+Crouch, library representatives from across Oxford consider forming a county library association.
 By late fall, as many as seventeen of Oxford's libraries show interest in the plan.
 However, no library volunteers to serve as a central distributing centre.

 3. The Oxford County Library Association (1937-47)